jupyterlab/extension-examples/advanced/kernel-messaging/README.md

 types `execute_result`, `display_data` and `update_display_data`.

 Once such a message is received by the `future` object, it can trigger an action.
-In our case, this message is stored in `this._output`.
+In this case, that message is stored in `this._output`.
 Then a `stateChanged` signal is emitted.
 The `KernelModel` has a `stateChanged` signal that will be used by the view.
 It is implemented as follows: